MiltonGreat/Supply-Chain-Inventory-Forecasting/README.md

 The sales forecasting model incorporates a wide range of factors that affect store sales, including promotions, competition, holidays, and seasonality.

+## Objective

+The main objective of this project is to:

+1. **Predict daily sales** for each Rossmann store for a period of 6 weeks using historical data, promotions, holidays, and other factors.
+2. **Optimize inventory management** based on forecasted demand to help store managers make data-driven decisions.
+3. **Explore feature importance** and interpret model decisions using techniques like SHAP (SHapley Additive exPlanations).

 ## Dataset

 The dataset is from the Rossmann Kaggle competition and includes the following files: